Skip to main content

 Using sunscreen and sunglasses, and a wide brimmed hat are necessary.
 It is also important to protect your healing skin from sunlight that comes through car or office windows.
 Using a high quality sun screen with at least SPF 30 is recommended.
 This should be applied several times per day during the healing period.
 You need to use sunscreen even if wearing a hat, since the reflected rays may also cause damage, and you do have a prescription for sunscreen in your Obagi Kit.

-Makeup may be used after one to two days after peeling is complete (usually after a week), and I will advise as to when you may where it.
+Makeup may be used after one to two days after peeling is complete (usually after a week), and Dr. Gilbert will advise as to when you may wear it.

 If you have unexpected irritation or possible infection, call the office immediately!
 Do not wait until your next appointment.
 This is especially important, if you think you may be developing a cold sore on your lip.